fanquake/core-review/gitian-building/README.md

 wget -P inputs https://github.com/mtrojnar/osslsigncode/archive/2.0.tar.gz
 ```

-If you want to gitian build for macOS, you'll need to get hold of the SDK.
+If you want to gitian build for macOS, you'll need to get hold of the macOS SDK.

 You can read the documentation [here](https://github.com/bitcoin/bitcoin/tree/master/contrib/macdeploy) about how to create it.